gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

-This time, we generate the token and instead of passing it one of our handler classes, we post it to our `BillingsController#create` action _exactly as the form would_, if the user had been interacting with our app.
+This time, we generate the token, and instead of passing it one of our handler classes, we post it to our `BillingsController#create` action -- _exactly as the form would_ if the user had been interacting with our app.
 Then it's just a matter of verifying our user went through the same series of changes.

-Let's look at one more type of test, when a card has an issue on Stripe's end, like it gets declined:
+Let's look at one more type of test.
+Here's how we can test what our app does when a card has an issue on Stripe's end, like for example, if it gets declined:

 ```rb
 # still in Settings::BillingsControllerTest